-Another Road Test Awaits Shockers WBB at Creighton
+Another road test awaits Shockers WBB at Creighton

 WICHITA, Kan.
-(Wichita State Athletics) – Wichita State women’s basketball is going on the road to take on Creighton on Saturday, Dec.
+(KSNW) – Wichita State women’s basketball is going on the road to take on Creighton on Saturday, Dec.
 14 at 1 p.m.

 LAST TIME OUT